Portable bicycle: Carrying and folding

 The point at which a folding bicycle can be considered a portable bicycle is not precisely defined, and depends on the user.
-A benchmark for portability are the Brompton Bicycles, medium-size bicycles that fold well and are the world's most numerous built on a single design.
-A bicycle easier to carry than the Brompton C3 can be considered portable.
+A benchmark for portability are the Brompton Bicycles, medium-size bicycles (from 9.5 to over 13 kg, depending on model) that fold well and are the world's most numerous built on a single design.
+A bicycle easier to carry than the Brompton C3 (9.5 kg and 349 mm / 16" wheels) can be considered portable.

 Many portable bicycles weigh below 6 kg and fold in less than 20 seconds.
 Above these figures the risk is that the bicycle is too heavy for easy carrying, or takes an inconveniently long time to fold.
 Folding and unfolding has to be easier than is needed for ordinary full-size folding bicycles, because portable bicycles are used for shorter trips than full-size folding bikes.

-Use

-Frequent uses for a portable bicycle include: